Course Catalog for PUBLIC POLICY & LAW

 Tax Policy and Inequality in Hartford

 In this course students will learn about U.S. tax policy and apply their knowledge by preparing taxes for Hartford residents at Trinity's VITA Tax Clinic.
 Tax policy in the United States is a key site of government redistribution-a place where economic inequality can be mitigated or reinforced.
 This course explores central elements of tax policy with an emphasis on the politics and policies that led to the growth of social tax expenditures, including refundable tax credits.
-Students will receive training to become IRS certified tax preparers, and each student will prepare taxes for a regular shift at the Trinity VITA Tax Clinic, located near campus at Trinfo Café.
-An enhanced version of this class can fulfill the PBPL Internship Requirement.
+Students will receive training to become IRS certified tax preparers, and each student will prepare taxes for a regular shift at a VITA site near campus.
+An enhanced version of this class fulfills the PBPL Internship Requirement.
+Students interested in the course should contact the professor to submit a brief application summarizing their interest and relevant experience at least ten days prior to registration.
+Later applications will be considered if spots remain.
 (SOCW)

 1.00 units, Seminar